Samuel-Muchai-Kuria/Webscaping-project-for-jobs/README.md

-# Webscaping-project-jobs-
+# Webscaping-project for data analyst jobs
-I used skills acquired  to  gather data from times job website and save it in csv file as practice.
+I used skills acquired  to  gather data from the TimesJobs website and save it in a CSV file.